What personal end of year reflection questions should you ask? How do you do a year-end review and reflection?

 Ready to answer these personal end of year reflection and review questions?
 Get your printable year review template with the top ten questions you need to ask yourself about last year.

-Congrats taking the time to review your year and ask yourself all the right questions.
+Congrats on taking the time to review your year and ask yourself all the right questions.